VICO-UoE/MTPSL/README.md

 > *CVPR 2022 ([arXiv 2111.14893](https://arxiv.org/abs/2111.14893))*

 ## Updates
+* April'23, Code on Cityscapes is now released!
+The multi-task partially-supervised learning label split for the PASCAL-context dataset is also released!
-* June'22 The code on NYU-v2 is now released!
+* June'22, The code on NYU-v2 is now released!
 The rest code will be available soon!
 * June'22, Our paper is listed in [CVPR'22 Best Paper Finalists](https://twitter.com/CVPR/status/1539772091112857600).
 * March'22, Our paper is accepted to CVPR'22!